-The RESET input allows to erase any stored drive fault when the cause of the fault release has been cancelled.
+The RESET input allows the cancellation of any stored drive fault when the cause of the fault release has been eliminated.

-The BRAKE output allows to control the motor brake when the drive is enabled and disabled.
+The BRAKE output allows the control of the motor brake when the drive is enabled or disabled.

 The INPOS output is activated when the target position has been reached.